pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 ## database
-Provides an interface of a large collection of functions to interact with and retreive data from the cloud hosted database instance.
+Provides an interface of a large collection of functions to interact with and retrieve data from the cloud hosted database instance.

 * [database](#module_database)